Jass-Harishbabu/HarishBabu_AI-ML/README.md

 - Developed a deeper understanding of AI’s **historical, analytical, and applied dimensions**.
 - The **Timeline Project** enhanced my ability to visualize and communicate complexity.
 - The **Chatbot Project** honed my technical and design integration skills in conversational AI.
 - The **ML vs DL Study** strengthened my critical thinking, comparative reasoning, and articulation of AI principles.
+- The **Questions about Training Methods** Enhanced my understanding of machine learning by developing the SchoolAI ML Q&A Guide.

 Collectively, these projects demonstrate **my evolution from student to practitioner**, grounded in research integrity, applied innovation, and human-centered AI design.